Claire Fiddian-Green is the President & CEO of the Richard M. Fairbanks Foundation.

 Everyone – including employers, healthcare leaders, policymakers, K-12 schools and colleges and universities – must be part of the solution, and there are key steps we can all take to make a difference.
 Summary recommendations for each of these stakeholder groups to help address both epidemics are available on our website.

-To download the reports, executive summaries, and recommended actions for each stakeholder group, please visit rmff.org/insights/reports.
+To download the reports, executive summaries, and recommended actions for each stakeholder group, please visit rmff.org/insights/research-reports.

 All Hoosiers must realize the urgency and work together to address these two addiction crises.
 We look forward to partnering with you in this effort.